-That’s why Cities of Service is launching the Engaged Cities Award.
+That’s why Cities of Service launched the Engaged Cities Award.
 We aim to find and elevate the growing number of diverse and creative ways city leaders are harnessing the power of people to solve problems.

 Is your city solving problems together with citizens?
 Perhaps you are tapping the power of citizen science initiatives to map neighborhood issues.
 Or using new methods to measure satisfaction with public services.
 Or crowdsourcing resident ideas to find new fixes for old problems.

-The Engaged Cities Award will celebrate the best and most creative strategies we find – ultimately enabling peer cities from around the world to learn from, adopt, and improve upon these strategies back home.
+The Engaged Cities Award celebrates the best and most creative strategies we find – ultimately enabling peer cities from around the world to learn from, adopt, and improve upon these strategies back home.